Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Including C B Overdensity

-An important thing to keep in mind is that, for a fixed number of total relic neutrinos in the Universe, $\eta> 1$ would imply that there is a maximum size for the overdense cluster, $L_{\rm cloud}=(c/H_0)\eta^{-1/3}$ assuming a spherical cluster.
-This is to ensure that the relic neutrinos do not overclose the Universe.
+An important thing to keep in mind is that, for a fixed number of total relic neutrinos in the Universe, $\eta> 1$ would imply that there is a maximum size for the overdense cluster, $L_{\rm cloud}=(c/H_0)\eta^{-1/3}$ assuming a spherical cluster with uniform density.\footnote{Other types of density profiles, such as the Einasto profile~\cite{1969Ap......5...67E}, would introduce more unknown parameters, like the spectral index and effective radius.} This is to ensure that the relic neutrinos do not overclose the Universe.
 For instance, as shown in Fig.~\ref{fig:over}, $\eta=1$ corresponds to $L_{\rm cloud}=c/H_0\simeq 4.5$ Gpc, which is roughly the size of the observable Universe, whereas $\eta=10^5$ corresponds to $L_{\rm cloud}\simeq 96$ Mpc, and $\eta=10^{11}$ corresponds to $L_{\rm cloud}\simeq 0.96$ Mpc.
 Therefore, for the matter effect to be relevant, we must have the effective oscillation length $L_{\rm osc}$ [cf.~Eq.~\eqref{eq:Losc}] comparable to or smaller than $L_{\rm cloud}$.
+We should clarify here that in principle, one does not need to saturate the upper bound on $L_{\rm cloud}$.
+For example, there could be multiple clusters each with smaller overdensities than in a single overdense cluster.
+For the mechanism presented in Ref.~\cite{Smirnov:2022sfo}, the size of each cluster can vary widely from $\sim$ km to $\sim 5$ Mpc.
+Since we do not assume any particular model for clustering, we simply use the maximum allowed value of $L_{\rm cloud}$ for concreteness.

 This in turn dictates the minimum value of $\delta m^2$ (for a given $E_\nu$), or the maximum value of $E_\nu$ (for a given $\delta m^2$), at which the matter effect starts becoming important.
 For example, for $\delta m^2=10^{-19}~{\rm eV}^2$, the matter effect is not important in the entire energy range shown in Fig.~\ref{fig:over}, whereas for $\delta m^2=10^{-17}~{\rm eV}^2$, it starts becoming important for $E_\nu<70$ TeV, and for $\delta m^2=10^{-15}~{\rm eV}^2$, it is important for $E_\nu<70$ PeV, i.e. almost in the entire IceCube energy range of interest.
 However, this does not necessarily mean that IceCube has better sensitivity for higher $\delta m^2$ values, as this will depend on the actual oscillation probabilities, which we will discuss in Section~\ref{sec:results}.